-Chinese media reported on January 13 that at least 10 people were killed and 6 others were missing after a coal mine explosion in Pingdingshan city, Henan province.
+Chinese media reported on January 13 that at least 10 people were killed and six others were missing after a coal mine explosion in Pingdingshan city, Henan province.

-Rescuers at the scene of a mine accident in China's Henan province on January 13.
+Rescue teams at the scene of an accident at a mine in China's Henan province on January 13.

 SCREENSHOT OF XINHUA NEWS AGENCY

-The accident occurred on the afternoon of January 12 and there were 425 people working underground at the time.
+The accident happened on the afternoon of January 12 and there were 425 people working underground at that time.
 Of them, 380 people were evacuated while the rest were safe, according to Xinhua.

-Preliminary investigations indicate that the accident was caused by a coal and gas explosion.
+Preliminary investigations indicate the cause of the accident was a coal and gas explosion.
 Search and rescue efforts are continuing.
 Authorities have detained the mine managers.

 China's mining industry has been plagued by accidents in recent years.
 In 2022, 245 people died in 168 mining accidents, according to official figures from AFP.